 - Be kind to people around you as you don’t know what fight he or she is fighting inside.

 - Be available if someone shows a sign of concern and wants to talk

 - Take out time for your family members

-Just by being aware of our surroundings and keeping a close watch at our near and dear ones we can certainly prevent tragedies.
+Just by being aware of our surroundings and keeping a close watch on our near and dear ones we can certainly prevent tragedies.
 It is observed that when no one understands the person goes into hiding and never opens up about his feelings which only worsens a general or temporary mental illness.
 We can save lives by being available and being aware.
 Be there.
-Be aware, take care and spread sanity.
+Be aware, take care, and spread sanity.